vikas-nagar9001/Auto-Forward-Bot/README.md

 ### Group Management
 - `/addgroup` - Add a single group with interactive validation
 - `/bulkaddgroups` - Add multiple groups (up to 10) in one operation
-- `/mygroups` - View and manage all configured groups
+- `/mygroups` - View and manage all configured groups with friendly names
-- `/removegroup` - Remove groups with confirmation prompts
+- `/removegroup` - Remove groups with user-friendly names and confirmation prompts

 ### Message Forwarding
 - `/fwd` - Reply to any message to start forwarding with interval selection